 The sequel to Capcom vs. SNK: Millennium Fight 2000, Capcom vs. SNK 2 is Capcom's last entry into its short-lived crossover series with rival SNK.
-In addition to several new characters from a variety of Capcom and SNK series, the game revamps both the "Ratio" system (allowing players to freely customize the strength of each fighter in their team) and the "Groove" system (tripling the number of Grooves while adding Groove-specific gameplay mechanics, or "subsystems").
+In addition to several new characters from a variety of Capcom and SNK series, the game revamps both the "Ratio" system (removing character-specific strength ratings, allowing players to freely customize the strength of each fighter in their team) and the "Groove" system (tripling the number of Grooves while adding Groove-specific gameplay mechanics, or "subsystems").
 The game also includes a new six-button layout and 3D backgrounds (in similar vein to Marvel vs. Capcom 2: New Age of Heroes).

 The game was later ported to the Dreamcast (only in Japan only September 13, 2001) and PlayStation 2 (on November 6, 2001, later being digitally re-released for the PlayStation 3 via PlayStation Network on July 16, 2013), adding color edit support, training mode, special customizable Grooves, additional Ratio modes (including 3-on-3 and round-based 1-on-1), a special variation of two characters (Evil Ryu and Orochi Iori), and a variety of unlockable secret features.
 Additional ports were made to the GameCube (on September 23, 2002) and Xbox (on February 11, 2003), both titled Capcom vs. SNK 2 EO, that added two fighting modes: AC-ism (normal play) and EO-ism (standing for "Easy Operation", simplifying the control scheme for gamepad players).
 In the GameCube version, EO-ism is known as GC-ism instead.
 The Xbox version is also the only version of the game to include online multiplayer (via Xbox Live).
 These two ports also remove the "Roll Cancel" glitch, a key component to modern tournament play.